 Weekly sessions for each year group focus on aspects of personal, social and health education, such as sex and relationships education, money management and support for wider functioning in society.

-Children at SAFE can access therapeutic sessions such as Speech and Language Therapy, Occupational Therapy and targeted 1:1s.
+Children at SAFE can access therapeutic sessions such as Speech and Language Therapy and Occupational Therapy.
+We offer Drama as a group social communication class.
+Children can also receive targeted 1:1s, including from a counsellor.
 These are individualised and based on each child’s needs.